kingzamzon/docs/docs/pkp/wallets/intro.md

 Lit’s [Programmable Key Pairs (PKPs)](/pkp/intro) product can be utilized by app developers to build a white-label MPC wallet solution that delivers a more flexible and seamless onboarding experience to their end users.

 Each PKP is an ECDSA key pair generated collectively by the Lit nodes through a process called [Distributed Key Generation](/resources/howItWorks#threshold-cryptography) (DKG).
 Operating as a decentralized network, this allows Lit to generate a new key pair where the private key never exists in its entirety.
 Instead, each node only holds a share of the key.
 These signature shares must be combined above the threshold (two-thirds of the nodes) to produce the complete signature signed by the PKP.
 This signature can then be used for instances such as posting a transaction to a blockchain network.
-Each PKP is represented by an ERC-721 token minted on [Polygon](https://explorer.litprotocol.com/pkps).
+Each PKP is represented by an ERC-721 token minted on Chronicle, [you can mint one through the explorer](https://explorer.litprotocol.com/pkps).

 The two-thirds threshold design provides a level of censorship resistance and fault tolerance that “typical” 2-of-2 MPC designs (e.g. Fireblocks) do not.
 In addition to any 2-of-2 provider being able to deny the user access to their funds or censor transactions, most of these systems also require the end user to custody a key share.
 This means the goal of a seamless, “web2” style onboarding UX is not possible (onboarding without seed phrases or private key management), instead delivering the UX of self-custody with additional steps.